-Choosing the Breakpoint→Edit...
+Choosing the Breakpoint \rightarrow Edit...
 (ALT, B, E) command opens the following dialog box:

-Breakpoint Lets you specify the address at which to set a breakpoint or Address a break macro.
+Breakpoint Lets you specify the address at which to set a breakpoint or Address

 Add Macro When selected, this specifies that a break macro should be included with the breakpoint.

 Macro Command Lets you specify the macro to be included with the breakpoint.

-Sets a breakpoint with or without a break macro at the Set specified address.
-Global Disable When selected, all existing breakpoints are deleted (not and Delete All simply disabled), and no new breakpoints can be added.
+Set Sets a breakpoint with or without a break macro at the specified address.

+Global Disable and Delete All When selected, all existing breakpoints are deleted (not simply disabled), and no new breakpoints can be added.
-Chapter 9: Menu Bar Commands Breakpoint→Edit...
-(ALT, B, E)